xander2508/Notes/1. Recon/Open Source Intelligence (OSINT)/Online Research.md

 One of the easiest and most used is Google search combined with Google Dorks.
 For example, we can use the Google Dorks `inurl:` and `intext:` to narrow our search to specific terms.

+### Website Internals

+The internal website can be reviewed and have its information extracted:

+- Employees
+- Utilised technologies
+- Infrastructure
+- Company industry and its ties (e.g. )
 ## Specific Notes

 1. Company's main website and the type of business may inform on the type of internal network or the devices on the network.
 Web server, mobile phones etc